 Principle One: It’s Your Responsibility to Provide Order.

 Sometimes in a planning conversation, I will hear a parent say, “Well, what do I care?
 I’ll be gone.
 My kids can figure it out.”
 When King David was nearing his last days, his kingdom was not in order.
 His successor to the throne was not clearly in place, and in absence of that clarity, his son Adonijah seized the throne.
 His wife Bathsheba was forced to go to King David and make clear that Solomon was to be king.
 She stated boldly, “And now, my lord the king, the eyes of all Israel are on you, to tell them who shall sit on the throne of my lord the king after him” (I Kings 1:20).
 As a parent, it was David’s role to designate who would come after him.
-Similarly, it’s our responsibility to provide a clear plan for our children’s inheritance.
+Similarly, it’s our responsibility to provide a clear plan for our children’s inheritance based on these biblical principles.

 Principle Two: God Desires Generations.